Thomas David Gordon

 Thomas David Gordon (born 1954) (also known as T. David Gordon) is a professor, media ecologist, author, pastor, and Reformed Christian theologian.

 Thomas David Gordon was born in Richmond, Virginia in 1954.
-Gordon received a B.L.A. from Roanoke College, a M.A.R. and Th.M. from Westminster Theological Seminary, and Ph.
-D. from Union Theological Seminary in Virginia where he wrote a dissertation entitled Paul's Understanding of the Law: A Tri-polar Analysis (1984).
+Gordon received a B.L.A. from Roanoke College, a M.A.R. and Th.M. from Westminster Theological Seminary, and Ph.D. from Union Theological Seminary in Virginia where he wrote a dissertation titled Paul's Understanding of the Law: A Tri-polar Analysis (1984).